-If you’re a runner yourself, or you do some other form of exercise regularly, you’ll know just how good exercise can make you feel.
-As a parent, I love that my kids love to move – they love all sorts of sports.
-Our neighbourhood affords them the perfect environment to be on the move constantly, trying out all sorts of games from cricket, basketball, street “ice” hockey, soccer, footy, swimming and cycling, and many more games which are the products of their own imagination.
+If you’re runner yourself, or you do some other form of exercise regularly, you’ll know just how good exercise can make you feel.
+I love that my kids love to move – they love all sorts of sports.
+Our neighbourhood gives them the perfect environment to be on the move constantly, trying out all sorts of games from cricket, basketball, street “ice” hockey, soccer, footy, swimming and cycling, and many more games which are the products of their own imagination.

 I love that it keeps them physically fit, but the two things I really like about it are the social aspect of their activities, the negotiating and compromise, sprinkled with plenty of self-righteous indignation, and secondly, and just as importantly, that they are being set up for a life-long love of exercise.

 That love of exercise is likely to come in pretty handy during their teenage years.
 It means there’s a good chance their teenage frustrations, experimentation, rebelliousness, risk taking, and energy overflow, will find a healthy outlet in sport.
 There’s a good chance they can use exercise to help elevate their mood if they’re feeling down, there’s a good chance they can go and run the streets to get their head together.
 There’s a good chance they’ll form some very strong and supportive friendships within a sporting team.
 And yes, I know.
 There’s an extremely good chance that they won’t be angels, no matter how much they exercise, and that I’ll soon be embarking on what could just be the most challenging years of my life.

 We all want our kids to be safe and happy.
 Helping them to enjoy exercising is one thing we can do for them when they’re young, which could go a long way towards doing that.
 There’s an interesting article on exercise and depression, and how a group of teenagers use running to combat the black dog, which you can read here